1. How do we register for admission?

-10. My child is not meeting age criteria by few days/months, do I not apply?
+9. My child is not meeting the prescribed age criteria by few days/months, do I not apply?

 A: You may still apply as flexibility exists and we will let you know.

-11. What is the process for Grade-KG and above?
+10. What is the process of admission for Grade-KG and above?

 A: You will have to register online or offline.
 Admissions will be offered on withdrawal vacancy as per seat availability.

-12. How soon do we need to pay the fees if admission is offered?
+11. When do we have to pay the fees if admission is offered?

-13. Do I have to pay the complete fee including the quarter fees at the time of admission?
+12. Do I have to pay the complete fees including the quarter fee at the time of the admission?

-A: At the time of admission, you will be asked to pay only the one-time non-refundable Admission fee and the refundable security deposit to secure the seat.
+A: At the time of admission, you will be asked to pay only the one-time non-refundable Admission fee and the refundable security deposit to secure the admission.

 A: Nursery to KG: 8am-1pm